Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Experiments

-The influence of the $\alpha_0$ and $\lambda$ are more difficult to describe concisely, as the two parameters are interwoven together within the $\alpha$ function,~\Cref{eq:alpha_function}.
-However the most significant presentation of the influence of this function is presented by comparison of the $s00$, $s01$, $s02$ and $s04$ dataset when compared with the $s03$, $s05$, $s06$ and $s07$ datasets.
-The first set of hierarchies has a clear tendency to retain data at higher levels more so than at lower ones~(\Cref{fig:level-by-level-number-of-instances,fig:level-by-level-number-of-instances-R}).
-In comparison, the other four hierarchies have the main mass of data lower than at the root level.
-Especially with the final two datasets ($s06$ and $s07$) the majority of objects are located close to the 5th level of the hierarchy.
-For these two datasets we can see that $\alpha$ starts out as a higher value and declines at lower levels.
-For a high value of $\alpha$ the probability of retaining data in a node is low on average (compare the influence of parameters on the Beta distribution).
-Thus the higher levels do not retain data, but as the value of $\alpha$ drops over time more of it gathers in the lower levels of the hierarchy before finally the remaining data is passed on to the lowest levels.
-From this we come to an important conclusion about the importance of these two parameters for applications of the generator.
-In cases where it is undesirable to have many generic (root level) objects and it is important to have clearly distinct specific (lower level) objects, these two parameters must have values similar to those of $s06$ and $s07$ -- high starting $\alpha_0$ and a $\lambda$ that controls the decline of the function value over levels.
-This behaviour was earlier predicted from the analytical study of the parameters also, see~\Cref{eq:analitical_expected_standard_dev,eq:analitical_variance_standard_dev}, however the data shows the behaviour more clearly.
-It appears that the critical point for the parameters is the level at which the value of $\alpha$ drops below 1, though this was not fully explored in this paper and is left for further investigation.
+The influence of the $\alpha_0$ and $\lambda$ parameters on generated hierarchies is difficult to describe (\Cref{sec:controlling-the-hierarchy-depth}) as the two parameters are interwoven together within the $\alpha$ function~(\Cref{eq:alpha_function}); it also depends on the level of a hierarchy that is currently considered.
+However, the impact of this function is the best presented in~\Cref{fig:level-by-level-number-of-instances,fig:level-by-level-number-of-instances-R}, especially when results for datasets \textit{s00}, \textit{s01}, \textit{s02} and \textit{s04} are compared with the results for \textit{s03}, \textit{s05}, \textit{s06} and \textit{s07}.
+The first set has a clear tendency to retain data in higher nodes (nodes that are located closer to the root).
+In comparison, the other set has the main mass of data located in the lower nodes (nodes located distant from the root).
+Especially with the \textit{s06} and \textit{s07} the majority of objects are located in lower nodes, close to the 5th level.
+For these two datasets, we can see that $\alpha$ on average starts out with low values (due to a high value of $\alpha_0$) and because of $\lambda$ parameter being smaller than 1, inclines as moving lower in the hierarchy (compare the influence of parameters on the Beta distribution\footnote{\url{http://eurekastatistics.com/beta-distribution-pdf-grapher/}}).
+For a low value of $\alpha$, the probability of retaining data in a node is on average low (see steps 2-5 in~\Cref{fig:generator-block-diagram}).
+Thus the nodes close to the root do not retain data, but as the value of $\alpha$ increases, more objects gather in the lower nodes of the hierarchy before eventually, the remaining data is passed on to the lowest nodes (leaves).
+From this, we come to an important conclusion about the importance of these two parameters.
+In cases where it is undesirable to have many generic (root level) objects, and it is important to have clearly distinct, specific (lower level) objects parameters $\alpha_0$ and $\lambda$ must have values similar to those present in \textit{s06} and \textit{s07} -- high $\alpha_0$ and $\lambda$ that controls the decline of the \textit{Beta} function value over levels to be smaller than 1.
+Such behaviour was earlier predicted from the analytical study of the parameters~(\Cref{sec:controlling-the-hierarchy-depth}), and the conducted experiments show that behaviour empirically.
+It appears that the bulk of data is retained at the level in which $\alpha(\epsilon)$ drops below $1$.